 So now you know… I make it often.

-This hearty soup is a New Year’s Day tradition and a recipe I adapt many, many times during the cold and frosty winter months, depending on what vegetables I have in the refrigerator.
+It’s just a delicious and easy soup recipe I adapt during the cold and frosty winter months, depending on what vegetables I have in the refrigerator.
 Filled with antioxidants and nutrients that will ward off the chill and nourish my guys.
 A favorite Country-Style Minestrone Soup.